moliver28/research-handbook/content/handbook/enterprise-data/platform/snowflake/clustering/index.md

 ## Costs of Clustering

-- Substantial upfront cost whenever the table is clustered (ususally, this happens on full-refresh)
+- Substantial upfront cost whenever the table is clustered (usually, this happens on full-refresh)
 - Marginal maintenance costs for ongoing updates to maintain the clustering order

 ## When to Use Clustering